exploratory-testing-academy/todoapp-solution/README.md

 * [ NEW FEATURE REQUEST ] Duplicate detection
 * [ NEW FEATURE REQUEST ] Application does not scale nicely to smaller screen size, make it responsive
 * [ NEW FEATURE REQUEST ] No undo
+* [ NEW FEATURE REQUEST ] No confirm on clear and delete
 * [ USABILITY ] Items are added at end of list not top of the list, and latest additions could be on top
 * [ USABILITY ] Concepts of "active" and "completed" may not be common terms and better term options could be investigated
 * [ USABILITY ] Application does not allow adding a to do item with a mouse.
 The text needs to be written on keyboard anyway, but a user may be used to expecting a button.